-The older MOST forms remain valid until the form is revoked, the patient expires, or the form is revised at the patient’s request.
-When revisions or new forms are completed, we strongly encourage facilities to use the more current version of the form.
+MOST forms completed prior to April 16, 2015, remain valid until the form is revoked, the patient expires, or the form is revised at the patient’s request.

 NEW: Where can I get copies of the MOST form for myself or our healthcare facility?

 A master MOST form may be downloaded here.
 It is strongly recommended that this master form be photocopied onto the regulation “Astrobrights® Vulcan Green” (or “Terra Green”) paper, but this is not required.
 (Follow this link for paper sources.)
-Photocopies, faxes, and scans are just as valid as originals.
+Photocopies, faxes, and scans are equally valid.